Elon Musk Apologizes To Thai Cave Rescuer For Calling Him A ‘Pedo’

 Gene then went on to give some advice.
 “Thankfully, the road to regaining investor confidence is well traveled.
 It starts with an apology,” he wrote.
 “Then, focus your message on your progress toward achieving Tesla’s mission.
 You might consider taking a Twitter sabbatical.”

-It seems Elon got the letter, and has made an attempt to salvage his reputation with investors.
-The apology is a step in the right direction, but we’ll see if he takes the recommended ‘Twitter sabbatical’.
+It seems Elon got the letter and has made an attempt to salvage his reputation with investors.
+The apology is a step in the right direction, but we’ll see if he takes the recommended “Twitter sabbatical.”